Cat rescue & rehoming

 Rehoming – cats & kittens for adoption

-All cats and kittens for adoption are available for viewing at the charity’s homing centre, open Tuesday to Sunday from 11am to 5pm.
-No appointment is necessary.
+All cats and kittens for adoption are available for viewing at the charity’s homing centre, open Tuesday to Sunday from 11am to 5pm by appointment only.
 Here people can meet all the cats and kittens looking for new loving homes.
 Our volunteer homers are trained to ask questions to find out about the adopter, their family situation and what sort of cat they are looking for.
 This is a two-way process so people are encouraged to ask as many questions as they need.

 What is most important is matching the cat’s personality with the family and their lifestyle.
 Getting these factors right makes for the happiest and most successful animal adoptions in the long-term.
 We ask people to read our adoption process which may answer many of their questions before they arrive.
 People can also preview adult cats for adoption in our online gallery which we endeavour to keep as up to date as possible.